matinkg/markdown-renderer/README.md

     ```
 3.  **Open `index.html`:** Simply open the `index.html` file in your preferred web browser.

 That's it!
 The application will load and be ready to use.
+(Or, try the [Live Demo](https://matinkg.github.io/markdown-renderer/)!)

 ## Technologies Used